 An overburdened liver prevents proper detoxification, and effects energy.

 Food allergies are linked to hyperactivity, and cognitive imbalances.

-Nutrient deficiencies increase food cravings and emotional eating.
+Neurotransmitter deficiencies increase food cravings, sugar addiction, and emotional eating.

 Blood sugar imbalances lead to personality changes, irritability and panic attacks.

 Hormone shifts create mood swings, weight gain and loss of sleep.

 Depleted vitamin levels can underlay mood disorders, addiction and cognitive function.